Maize

 Konfluens Open Sowing/Medium Maturing

-• New and in demand!
+• New and in demand.

-• Konfluens has excellent yield potential with good starch and dry
+• Konfluens has excellent yield potential with good starch and dry matter content.

-• Has performed very well on farm and is fast becoming a favourite
+• Has performed very well on farm and is fast becoming a favourite among farmers.

 Resolute Open Sowing/Late Maturing